Downstage Theatre: History

 The Hannah Playhouse (seating) approximately 250 people was completed in 1973.

 Downstage published a quarterly magazine Act about theatre that included publishing play scripts.
-In 1973 Downstage supported the beginning of Playmarket, New Zealands agent for playwrights by allocating some staff time of Nonnita Rees plus office space.
-Act magazine continued with Playmarket picking it up in 1975 after Downstage decided they could no longer fund this activity.
+In 1973 Downstage supported the beginning of Playmarket, a New Zealand agency for playwrights, by allocating some staff time of Nonnita Rees plus office space.
+Act magazine continued, with Playmarket picking it up in 1975 after Downstage decided they could no longer fund this activity.